Jerusha-Manoj/curlyhairblog/README.md

-# CurlyHairBlog
+# Curl-Diaries (curlyhairblog)

-CurlyHairBlog is a blog built using a Jekyll template, demonstrating my skills in web development, content creation, and providing valuable information for the curly hair community.
+Curl-Diaries is a blog built using a Jekyll template, demonstrating my skills in web development, content creation, and providing valuable information for the curly hair community.
 The purpose of this blog is to review curly hair products based on my personal experience, while also offering curly hair tips to help individuals with their hair care routines.

 ## About Me